microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 | pointilism | Yes | Yes | Yes |
 | udnie | Yes | Yes | Yes |

-## OpenVINO-EP samples Tutorials
+## OpenVINO™ Execution Provider Samples Tutorials

-In order to showcase what you can do with the OpenVINO Execution Provider for ONNX Runtime, we have created a few samples that shows how you can get that performance boost you’re looking for with just one additional line of code.
+In order to showcase what you can do with the OpenVINO™ Execution Provider for ONNX Runtime, we have created a few samples that shows how you can get that performance boost you’re looking for with just one additional line of code.

 ### Python API
 [Object detection with tinyYOLOv2 in Python](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/python/OpenVINO_EP/tiny_yolo_v2_object_detection)